ankitects/anki-manual/src/stats.md

 **Calendar**
 This graph shows past card review activity.
 Hovering the mouse over a specific item allows you to view the number of revisions made that day.
+Click on a day of the week to make that the starting day.

 **Reviews**\
 This graph counts the number of card reviews you have done.
 The bars may